jengalas/bwaf-bbw/about/boardandstaff.md

-      planning, site engineering, and environmental consulting service firm for private developers, property owners, and public sector clients. \nMichele’s practice includes site engineering design and planning for a wide variety of commercial, institutional, recreation, retail, and residential development projects.
-Notable projects include Hudson Park and Boulevard in Manhattan, Gateway Center at Bronx Terminal Market in the Bronx, TWA Flight Center Hotel at John F. Kennedy International Airport in Queens, Fort Wadsworth in Staten Island and Dock 72 at Brooklyn Navy Yard in Brooklyn.  \nBesides her passion for civil engineering, Michele is also extremely passionate about supporting, mentoring, and empowering women in STEM and the engineering community.
+      planning, site engineering, and environmental consulting service firm for private developers, property owners, and public sector clients. \nMichele’s practice includes site engineering design and planning for a wide variety of commercial, institutional, recreation, retail, and residential development projects. \nBesides her passion for civil engineering, Michele is also extremely passionate about supporting, mentoring, and empowering women in STEM and the engineering community.
       This dedication inspired her to co-found Women@Langan in September 2015."
   - title: Ann Rolland, FAIA, LEED AP
     title_role: Partner, FXCollaborative Architects
     image: "/v1618330597/ARolland_web_farbmn.jpg"